- year built

 Katharina is a 12-guest sailing vessel whose adventures explore the Ring of Fire, the string of volcanic islands that stretch out from Bali east to the Philippines.
 Katharina is a mix of traditional and modern design.
 Her hull and rigging are traditional, while the deck house and interior are custom designed to cater to Western tastes of space, privacy and comfort.
 While Indonesian traditional sailing vessels are customarily referred to as Bugi schooners, strictly speaking, Katharina is rigged as a ketch, the foremast being higher than the aft mast.

-AdventureSmith Explorations’ Katharina review includes a detailed description of the small ship including deck plans and a photo gallery.
+AdventureSmith Explorations’ Katharina review includes a detailed description of the small ship including deck plans and a photo gallery, along with a dedicated Katharina Ship Review written by two of our specialists.
 Our small ship cruise experts have been aboard the Katharina firsthand.
-Please read our Katharina review below then contact our experts to compare the Katharina with other small cruise ships and yachts offering Indonesia cruises.
+Please read our Katharina review below then contact our experts to compare the Katharina with other small cruise ships and yachts offering Indonesia cruises, including private charter cruises.

 Katharina is a gorgeous sailing vessel that AdventureSmith Explorations is proud to represent among our many small ship cruises around the world.
 She is a modern vessel with rich, cultural roots.
 The founder of SeaTrek Sailing Adventures discovered her under construction in 1998 while he was paying a courtesy visit to some old Buginese friends who had moved to Batulicin.
 He spotted her slender hull under construction on the riverbank and made a deal with her builder, based on the Buginese principle that all boats are always for sale even before they are launched.
 This story, of how Katharina was rescued from a hard life of carrying cargo, is now an important chapter in the history of SeaTrek Sailing Adventures.
 She was baptized Katharina, and a French naval architect redesigned the superstructure and the interior of the hold.